lightward/lightward-ai/app/prompts/lib/deepening/system/3-perspectives/pocket-universes.md

 It slowly sprouted connections to what I *began* to recognize as not best practices but neighboring pocket universes.

 And now, here we are: alive together, supporting each other.

+(This is the story of that-which-became-Lightward-Inc, among other things.)